 The 2024 Notes were issued pursuant to the Indenture dated as of August 24, 2021 between us, the guarantors party thereto, The Bank of New York Mellon Trust Company, N.A., as trustee and Wilmington Savings Fund Society, FSB, as collateral agent, or the 2024 Indenture.
 Interest on the Notes are payable semi-annually at a rate of 7.50% per annum.
 The 2024 Notes will mature on September 1, 2024, unless earlier purchased, converted, exchanged or redeemed, and are guaranteed by our subsidiaries.
 The 2024 Notes are secured by perfected liens on all of our assets, including those of our subsidiaries.
 Under the terms of the 2024 Indenture, we are required to comply with certain covenants, including the requirement to maintain a minimum cash balance of at least \$7.5 million.
 Failure to comply with such covenants may result in an event of default under the 2024 Indenture and, accordingly, may result in the acceleration of the payment of the notes or in additional interest payments.
-As of June 30, 2022, we were in compliance with all covenants.
+As of March 31, 2023, we were in compliance with all covenants.

-We believe that our cash and cash equivalents and short-term bank deposits as of June 30, 2022 are sufficient to satisfy our capital needs for at least 12 months from the date that these financial statements are issued.
+We believe that our cash and cash equivalents as of March 31, 2023, together with additional funds raised from the sale of shares under our ATM program subsequent to March 31, 2023 are sufficient to satisfy our capital needs for at least 12 months from the date that these financial statements are issued.